justinnhli/oxy-cs-catalog/catalog.md

 Sub-field: ARTIFICIAL INTELLIGENCE

-Prerequisites: COMP 229 or by permission of instructor
+Prerequisites: COMP 229

 ## COMP 337: Programming Languages

+FIXME

 There are hundreds of programming languages in use, many with unique features.
 This course is a survey of different programming languages and their similarities and differences.
 As part of this study, students will be additionally be introduced to topics such as type systems, parsing, and the theory of formal languages.

+Sub-field: SOFTWARE

 Prerequisites: COMP 229